sam-wee/edb-osp/food-for-thought/tech-me-to-sg/_posts/2020-01-28-changing-the-world-with-ai.md

 3. Low-power hardware – allowing neural networks to be incorporated into a wider range of devices, making them still capable of intelligent behavior while untethered from the cloud.

 ![Image](/images/stories/2020/Jan/drtankarhan5.png)
-_Dr Tan and NCS team presenting home-breweda concierge robot, Kompass, at the official opening of Changi General Hospital’s new medical centre_
+_Dr Tan and NCS team presenting home-brewed concierge robot, Kompass, at the official opening of Changi General Hospital’s new medical centre_

 Dr Tan is naturally also optimistic about the future of AI in Singapore, especially for those planning to make it a career.